-- a.
-Monitor and/or provide a systematic response to situations involving students whose behavior or mental, emotional or psychological health condition may be disruptive or harmful to themselves or others in the University community or students who may pose a direct threat to themselves or to the health and safety of members of the University community. - b.
-Provide a multi-disciplinary panel of medical, law enforcement and administrative professionals to consider whether a student meets the standard to be involuntarily withdrawn from the University. - c.
+- 1. The CARE Team is established by UNT to: - a.
+Monitor and/or provide a systematic response to situations involving students whose behavior or mental, emotional, or psychological health condition may be disruptive or harmful to themselves or others in the University community or students who may pose a direct threat to themselves or to the health and safety of members of the University community. - b.
+Provide a multi-disciplinary panel of medical, law enforcement, and administrative professionals to consider whether a student meets the standard to be involuntarily withdrawn from the University. - c.
 Provide recommendations regarding reasonable accommodations that may be provided to students with mental health issues to enable the student to remain safely in their educational program. - 2.
-The CARE Team is composed of representatives from: - a.
-The Associate Vice President for Student Development will chair the team unless another is designated by the Vice President for Student Development. - b.
-The Office of Counseling and Testing Services. - c.
-The Center for Student Rights and Responsibilities. - d.
-The Office of the Provost / Vice President for Academic Affairs. - e.
-The University Police. - f.
-The Office of Housing and Residence Life - 3.
-The composition of the CARE Team may be adjusted as needed based upon the situation. - 4.
+The CARE Team is composed of representative(s) from: - a.
+The Division of Student Affairs.
+The Dean of Students, will chair the team unless another is designated by the Senior Vice President for Student Affairs (VPSA); - b.
+Counseling & Testing Services; - c.
+Committee on Student Conduct; - d.
+Associate Dean of Students CARE Representative; - e.
+The Office of the Provost; - f.
+UNT Police Department; and - g.
+Office of Housing and Residence Life - 3.
+The composition of the CARE Team may be adjusted as needed based upon the situation and the student's needs. - 4.
 Records created by the CARE Team relating to individual students are education records protected in accordance with the Family Education Rights and Privacy Act (FERPA).
-Records are maintained in the Office of the Associate Vice President for Student Development and requests for access and for release of information must be reviewed by the Associate Vice President for Student Development.

-5. All activities of the CARE Team will be conducted in accordance with any protection that may be provided through the Family Education Rights and Privacy Act.
+Records are maintained in the Dean of Students Office and requests for access and for release of information must be reviewed by the Dean of Students Office. - 5.
+All activities of the CARE Team will be conducted in accordance with any protection provided through the FERPA.

-Referrals to the CARE Assessment Team:
+B. Referrals to the CARE Assessment Team